 Pump speed (as RPM) is the only variable programmed by an operator, but a VAD machine will display other parameters:

 - Power – basically the energy needed to create flow.
-An acute increase in power requirements could be related to thrombosis within the LVAD and warrants additional anticoagulation and/or thrombolytics.
+An acute increase in power requirements could be related to thrombosis within the LVAD and warrants consideration for additional anticoagulation and/or thrombolytics.

 - Flow – a surrogate for the cardiac output.
 For a fixed RPM, a higher flow rate implies decreased resistance as in sepsis or vasodilation.
-A lower flow suggests decreased intravascular volume (hypovolemia, bleeding, etc.)
+A lower flow suggests decreased intravascular volume (ie, hypovolemia or bleeding).
+Flow is related to the power, pump speed, patient’s blood viscosity, and pressure differential across the pump.

-- Pulsatility index (PI)- represents the balance of native ventricular function and unloading by the continuous flow VAD.
-An increase could suggest recovery of ventricular function whereas a decrease represents hypovolemia, worsening ventricular function, and excessive pump speed.
+- Pulsatility index (PI) – represents the balance of native ventricular function and unloading by the continuous flow VAD.
+An increase could suggest recovery of ventricular function whereas a decrease represents hypovolemia, worsening ventricular function, or increased pump speed causing more ventricular unloading and less pulsatility

 We also have to consider other things in patients requiring VAD support: